bevyengine/rfcs/rfcs/52-unstable_features.md

 The feature gate should not be exposed on the main `bevy` crate, but only on the subcrates where it is relevant.
 It can be enabled as a user by adding dependencies directly on the subcrates and enabling the feature.
 The tracking issue should list the subcrates impacted.

+For organization and discovery, a GitHub project can be used to track the stabilization issues.

 ## Drawbacks

 This will increase complexity in Bevy code.